SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 > The top [#] tags to work on are [tag] `[#]`, [tag] `[#]`, ...

-If the value given as the argument for the Next Tags command is not an integer between 1 and 15 inclusive, the bot will reply with
+If the value given as the argument for the Next Tags command is not an integer between 1 and 15 inclusive, the bot will reply with:

 > Please give me a number between 1 and 15.